subhashmu/MONKEY-AND-COW-DETECTION/README.md

 complex task so then we just downloaded the images from google images and made our own data set.

-• This Data set identifies MONKEY and COW in a Bitmap graphic object and returns the bounding box image with annotation of name present.
+• This Data set identifies MONKEY in a Bitmap graphic object and returns the bounding box image with annotation of name present.

 2. Classification Detection

-• Classification of the MONKEY and COW based on when they are crossing Railway tracks on the viewfinder.
+• Classification of the MONKEY based on when they are crossing Railway tracks on the viewfinder.

 • Hence YOLOv5 which is a model library from roboflow for image classification and vision